-Throughout this report, the performance of the simplex solvers is assessed using a reference set of 30 LP problems.
-Most of these are taken from a comprehensive list of representative LP problems [16] maintained by Mittelmann.
+Throughout this report, the performance of the simplex solvers is assessed using a reference set of 30 LP problems listed in Table 3.
+Most of these are taken from a comprehensive list of representative LP problems [19] maintained by Mittelmann.

 The problems in this reference set reflect the wide spread of LP properties and revised simplex characteristics, including the dimension of the linear systems (number of rows), the density of the coefficient matrix (average number of non-zeros per column), and the extent to which they exhibit hyper-sparsity (indicated by the last two columns).
-These columns, headed FTRAN and BTRAN, give the proportion of the results of FTRAN and BTRAN with a density below 10%, the criterion used to measure hyper-sparsity by Hall and McKinnon [11] who consider an LP problem to be hyper-sparse if the occurrence of such hyper-sparse results is greater than 60%.
+These columns, headed FTRAN and BTRAN, give the proportion of the results of FTRAN and BTRAN with a density below 10%, the criterion used to measure hyper-sparsity by Hall and McKinnon [13] who consider an LP problem to be hyper-sparse if the occurrence of such hyper-sparse results is greater than 60%.
 According to this measurement, half of the reference set are hyper-sparse.
-Since all problems are sparse, it is convenient to use the term "dense" to refer to those which are not hyper-sparse.
+Since all problems are sparse, it is convenient to use the term "dense" to refer to those which are not hyper-sparse (Table 3).

-Figure 2: sip data dependency and parallelisation scheme
+Fig. 2 sip data dependency and parallelisation scheme

-The performance of pami and sip is assessed using experiments performed on a workstation with Numerical results are given in Tables 5 and 6, where mean values of speedup or other relative performance measures are computed geometrically.
-The relative performance of solvers is also well illustrated using the performance profiles in Figures 3-5.
+The performance of pami and sip is assessed using experiments performed on a workstation with two Intel Xeon E5-2670s, 2.6 GHz (16 cores, 16 threads in total), using eight threads for the parallel calculations.
+Numerical results are given in Tables 4 and 5, where mean values of speedup or other relative performance measures are computed geometrically.
+The relative performance of solvers is also well illustrated using the performance profiles in Figs. 3, 4 and 5.